In-Person Individual Therapy in Los Angeles

 Do you offer online sessions?

 Yes.
-We offer both online sessions for clients located in California and in-person sessions throughout Los Angeles, so you can choose the setting that feels best for you.
+We offer both telehealth therapy sessions for clients located in California and in-person sessions in Highland Park, Los Angeles, so you can choose the setting that feels best for you.

 How much does Individual Therapy cost?